-AUTO-045 Automotive Laboratory Practice - 1.5 Units

-This course is designed for students who want to improve their existing skills.
-More lab time is very valuable in improving skills to gain employment in the automotive field.
+AUTO-045 Automotive Laboratory Practice - 1.5 units LMC Degree: DA improving skills to gain employment in the automotive field.
 Projects will vary depending on the student's need.
 Work can include electrical and mechanical diagnosis and repair.
 Students must be able to perform repairs based on their current knowledge of the repair, with supervision from the instructor.
 May not be repeated.
 P/NP